A New Beginning: Reimagining the Art and Science of Family Mediation

 Get Three Workshops for the Price of One!

 When you register for a single workshop, you’ll gain access to recordings of the other two workshops at no additional cost.
 Workshop recordings will be made available to registrants after the conference at a date to be determined.

 APFM Members: $110.

 A Fresh Take on Debriefing Mediations: A Reflective Approach for Practitioners, Teachers, and Trainers

-Presented by Michael Lang and Susan Terry
+Presented by Ellen Waldorf and Susan Terry

 Role plays, a central part of every training course, provide trainees with a chance to test out and learn to apply the skills of a mediator.
 These exercises are opportunities to learn how to think about why they do what they do—to make a connection between thinking and action.
 Reflective debrief helps mediators reflect on the choices they made during a mediation and examine those choices in light of the values and beliefs they hold.
 Learning the method of reflective debrief is a discipline that requires practice.
 That learning is enhanced by working with others committed to this approach.
 Those who teach people coming into the field and those who present workshops can benefit from learning to teach and manage reflective debriefs.
 This exploratory workshop looks at a method that has been evolving over the last 20+ years as a way of using both instruction and reflection in order to increase the capacity of new mediators to become reflective practitioners.